Hphone123/Algorithmen-und-Datenstrukturen/README.md

 # AuD Documentation

-This Repo includes all AuD (Algorithmen und Datenstrukturen) assignments and Ad-Hoc tasks from Summer 2024 at the Otto-von-Guericke-Universität (OvGU) Magdeburg.
+This Repo includes AuD (Algorithmen und Datenstrukturen) tasks from Summer 2024 at the Otto-von-Guericke-Universität (OvGU) Magdeburg.

+This Repo is very much not complete.
+If you are missing any specific task, just create a feature request.
+All tasks implemented at tag `Blatt12` / `EndOfSemester` are tested and / or voted, and recieved green smilies / max number of green ticks.
+All tasks implemented afterwards are only locally tested, and can't be guaranteed to work.

 ## Important